celetavaro/gcfinal/README.md

 ### Packages

-This project uses the dplyr package
+This project uses the dplyr package (version 3.4.2)